 Sandpaper is available in a wide range of grits, from very coarse (40-60 grit) to very fine (500+).

-The type of grit you need will depend on the type of paint you’re trying to remove, as well as the condition of the wood underneath.
+The grit type you need will depend on the paint you’re trying to remove, as well as the condition of the wood underneath.

-As a general rule, you should start with a coarse grit (40-60) and then move to the finer grit (80-120) once most of the paint has been removed.
+As a general rule, always start with a coarse grit (40-60) and then move to the finer grit (80-120) once most of the paint has been removed.

 For areas that are difficult to reach or are more delicate, you may need to use an even finer grit (200+) to avoid damaging the wood.